 Additional fees may apply

 Extensions can be done online through the official Electronic Travel Authorization (ETA) system or by visiting a visa office.
-It is advisable to check for the latest information and guidance on the Sri Lankan Department of Immigration and Emigration website.
+It’s a good idea to visit the Sri Lankan Department of Immigration and Emigration website.
+Check for the latest information there.

 Special Considerations

-When planning a trip to Sri Lanka, travellers should be aware of specific visa regulations that apply to transit and visa on arrival.
+When planning a trip to Sri Lanka, travelers should know the visa rules for transit and visa on arrival.
 It’s crucial to understand these rules to ensure hassle-free entry into the country.

 Transit Visas

-For travellers passing through Sri Lanka, a Transit Visa is mandatory if they plan to leave the airport during their layover.
+Travelers passing through Sri Lanka need a Transit Visa if they want to leave the airport during their layover.
 This visa is typically valid for two days.
 If the traveller remains within the airport’s transit lounge, they usually do not require a transit visa.
 However, details should be checked with the nearest embassy or official website as regulations can change.

 Visa on Arrival

-Sri Lanka offers a Visa on Arrival to citizens of certain countries, allowing them to obtain a short-stay visa at the port of entry.
+Sri Lanka gives a Visa on Arrival to citizens from some countries.
+This lets them get a short-stay visa when they arrive.
 The visa on arrival typically allows for a maximum stay of 30 days.
-Eligibility and fees for the visa on arrival can vary, so travellers must verify their eligibility before departure through the official Electronic Travel Authorization (ETA) system or by consulting the Sri Lankan consulate.
+Eligibility and fees for the visa on arrival can change.
+Travelers should check their eligibility before leaving.
+They can do this through the official Electronic Travel Authorization (ETA) system or by contacting the Sri Lankan consulate.

 The questions below address common inquiries about visa requirements and procedures for those looking to travel to Sri Lanka.